TheDenk/denk_baseline/README.md

 ## SEGMENTATION BASELINE

-Base scripts to quickly train neural network for binary or multiclass semantic segmentation task.
+Common scripts for fast neural network training for the task of binary and multiclass semantic segmentation.

-This repo unions scripts of <a href="https://github.com/Lightning-AI/lightning">PytorchLightning</a> and <a href="https://github.com/qubvel/segmentation_models.pytorch">Segmentation Models Pytorch</a> to train models.
+This repo combines approaches of <a href="https://github.com/Lightning-AI/lightning">PytorchLightning</a> and <a href="https://github.com/qubvel/segmentation_models.pytorch">Segmentation Models Pytorch</a> for models training.

-By default trained models and logs are saving in ./lightning_logs/experiment_x folder.
+Initially trained models and logs are saved in ```./lightning_logs/experiment_% folder. ```

 ### Basic usage